-- 1) The Respondent must be informed of their right to have support and advice and representation at any meeting or hearing convened in relation to any allegation of Prohibited Conduct. - 2) Support and advice for any Respondent in relation to any allegation of Prohibited Conduct is available from the Student Advocate(s). - 3) Throughout the investigation, including where a Respondent is suspended or temporarily excluded, the Respondent may access Unitec Student Services e.g. Counselling, Health Centre, International Office, Student Advocate(s), Maia Māori, and Pacific Centre.
-This should be arranged by appointment so that appropriate services are made aware of attendance at any venue on campus for this purpose. - 4) The Unitec Legal Counsel is available to advise staff on the legal implications of actions taken under this Statute. - 5) Where an incident involves actions which could be deemed to be harassment, bullying or discrimination as defined by the Countering Harassment Policy, Unitec's Director HR Operations should be contacted to advise the Head of School or other manager investigating the incident. - 6) Where general advice is required, the Head of School or other relevant manager may seek this through the Executive Dean Academic or his/her delegate.
+- 1) The Respondent must be informed of their right to have support and advice and representation at any meeting or hearing convened in relation to any allegation of Prohibited Conduct - 2) Support and advice for any Respondent in relation to any allegation of Prohibited Conduct is available from the Student Advocates. - 3) Throughout the investigation, including where a Respondent is suspended or temporarily excluded, the Respondent may access United Student Services e.g. Counselling, Health Centre, International, Student Advocates, Maia Māori, and Pacific Centre.
+This should be arranged by appointment so that appropriate services are made aware of attendance at any venue on campus for this purpose. - 4) The United Legal Adviser is available to advise staff on the legal implications of actions taken under this Statute. - 5) Where an incident involves actions which could be deemed to be harassment, bullying or discrimination as defined by the Countering Harassment Policy, the United Manager Equity and Diversity should be contacted to advise the Head of Department, Director or other manager investigating the incident. - 6) Where general advice is required, the Head of Department, Director or other relevant manager may seek this through the Executive Dean Academic Development or his/her delegate. - The United Conciliator is available to support Students and Staff to resolve and restore professional relationships on a confidential, neutral and independent basis.